 Violinist Sarah Thomas performs and teaches in the Baltimore area and is committed to engaging the community through chamber music in fresh and exciting ways.
 In addition to her work with the Bergamot Quartet, she performs chamber music with many ensembles around Baltimore.
 She is a member of the ensemble Chamber Encounters, which comprises a series of several chamber music concerts per season, and has a private violin studio at Chamber Encounters Music Academy.
 In her hometown of Memphis, TN, Sarah directs a summer String Chamber Music Workshop, as well as Azure Family Concerts Memphis and the Chamber Music with Friends concert series.
 In her free time, Sarah can be found reading, drinking coffee, or going on long walks with friends.
 Sarah is currently pursuing her Master’s Degree in Violin Performance at the Peabody Conservatory with Violaine Melançon.

-Violist Amy Tan is dedicated to working with a wide range of repertoire from performing classical orchestral works to workshopping newly composed pieces.
+Violist Amy Huimei Tan is dedicated to working with a wide range of repertoire from performing Classical Orchestral works to workshopping newly composed pieces.

-Amy’s previous musical engagements include performing at the Aspen Music Festival and School, the Chautauqua Institution Music Festival, and the National Orchestra Institute, the International Music Festival of the Adriatic, and the Banff Center for Arts and Creativity.
-Passionate about connecting with people through the creation of new musical experiences, Amy has worked with composers Joyce Beetuan Koh, Matthew Browne, Shuying Li, Matthew Bridgham, Caroline Shaw.
-She has also performed with various chamber ensembles, the University of Michigan’s Contemporary Directions Ensemble, Peabody’s contemporary music ensemble Now Hear This and the Peabody String Sinfonia.
+Amy’s previous musical engagements include performing at the Aspen Music Festival and School, the Chautauqua Institution Music Festival, the National Orchestra Institute, the International Music Festival of the Adriatic, and the Banff Center for Arts and Creativity.
+Passionate about connecting with people through the creation of new musical experiences, Amy has worked and collaborated with composers and various chamber ensembles including the University of Michigan’s Contemporary Directions Ensemble, the Peabody String Sinfonia and Peabody’s Now Hear This where she was recently featured in a side-by-side performance with Alarm Will Sound.
+This summer she will be attending the Next Festival of Emerging Artists and the Banff Centre’s Evolution of the String Quartet with Bergamot Quartet.

-Born and raised in Singapore, Amy started her musical studies on the piano at age 5, and started playing the viola at age 15.
-Amy has studied with Tan Wee-Hsin (Singapore), and graduated in 2017 from the University of Michigan, where she studied with Yizhak Schotten (viola), Paul Schoenfeld (composition), Evan Chambers (composition) and Bright Sheng (composition).
-She is currently pursuing her Masters’ Degree at the Peabody Institute, where she studies with Victoria Chiang (viola).
+Born and raised in Singapore, Amy received her bachelor’s degree in 2017 from the University of Michigan, where she studied viola with Yizhak Schotten, and composition with Paul Schoenfeld, Evan Chambers and Bright Sheng.
+She is currently pursuing her graduate studies at the Peabody Institute studying with Victoria Chiang (viola) and is a recipient of the Israel Dorman Memorial Award for strings.

 Cellist Irene Han is a dedicated chamber musician, passionate about performing a wide array of styles.
 As a soloist and a chamber musician she has performed at Musique en Graves, Musique à Hourtin, Festival de Musique a Flaine, Sowebo Arts and Music Festival, Festival ils Prennent la Place, Evolution Contemporary Music series and the Banff Festival.